THE KITCHEN SCRAP GARDEN

 Lots of different items we pick all up in the produce section (a familiar idea) can be applied here, and the effort is pretty minimal (worthy of a try).

-Our curiosity about just how many things we can apply this idea to, has led us to five basic “food groups” if you will.
+Our curiosity about just how many things we can apply this idea to, has led us to four basic “food groups” if you will.

 How lovely it is to continuously grow these healthy leafy greens by the kitchen door in summer and pluck a few for quick lunch and dinner recipes.
 In winter, you can just bring them in and keep them growing by a warm kitchen window.